tylerdavidjoy/WeatherTrackerDemo/README.md

 # [Weather Tracker Demo](https://weathertrackerdemo-tj.azurewebsites.net/) - Azure App Services
 This project is to demonstrate the usage of Azure App Services, Container Apps, and Azure Functions.
 ![image](WeatherTrackerDemo/wwwroot/Images/Architecture-Diagram.png)
-Azure App Services is used for hosting the app which is then auto scaled out based on usage and traffic is managed by a load balancer to keep things running smoothly.
+Here I provide two methods for hosting this application, code-only and containerized.
+For code only, we can host the application using Azure App Services which provides auto horrizontal scaling.

+For containers, we can use Azure Container Apps (or Azure Kubernetes, but I am using Container Apps for cost purposes) to host a docker container that runs our application and scale it as needed.

-The app then integrates with Azure Functions to send push notifications, using Notification Hub, or emails, using Event Grid, when severe weather events occur.
+Either way it is hosted, the app then integrates with Azure Functions to send push notifications (using Notification Hub) or emails (using Event Grid) when severe weather events occur.

 The container for this site is stored on [DockerHub](https://hub.docker.com/repository/docker/tdjoy/weathertrackerdemo/general) for its cost saving benefits for the purpose of this demo.